benzamin/simple-movie-catalog/README.md

 ##Usage(Windows)
 - Install perl and add it as an "Environment variable" in your windows.
 - Edit 'config.txt' and add movie folder paths (like E:\Movies).
-- run make-catalog.bat.
+Its better to have a movie folder names in this format " Moviename (year)", like 'Minions (2015)', 'Gone Girl (2014)' etc.
+- run make-catalog.bat, may take some time based on how much movies in the folder.
-- Open the report/Movies.html.
+- Open the report/Movies.html for detailed catalog.
 For missing movies, check report/movies_missing_info.html.
 - If you want to replace anything in the report/movies.html, edit the 'find-N-replace.bat' and edit the 'search' and 'replace' variables.
 - You can reset all the catalog for a fresh start by double clicking the 'reset-as-fresh.bat'

 ##Fixes and new features over the original
+- Added searching for movies based on Name/Plot/Year/Genre.
-- Fixed pulling imdb image failed.
+- Fixed pulling imdb image failed and year/rating/runtime range search.
 - Added executables 'make-catalog' for start making catalog and 'reset-as-fresh' to remove existing catalog for starting fresh.
 - Made 'find-N-replace' executable for changing a specific text/link so that it can be configured for Local server/web-server as well.
 - Made executables for Windows as well.